Alumni

 Jesse Jarvis (MSc 2014): Jesse was a MSc student co-advised by Gard Otis in the School of Environmental Sciences at the University of Guelph.
 He was awarded an NSERC Industrial Postgraduate Scholarship to study the feasibility of restoring the Karner Blue Butterfly to Ontario.

 Kiana Lee (undergraduate research assistant, undergraduate thesis student): Kiana, a BSc student at the University of Guelph, received a Summer 2020 undergraduate student research award from NSERC.
 She stayed on in the lab to complete an undergraduate thesis on the effect of pollinator declines on floral longevity (Lee and Caruso 2022 in the American Journal of Botany), and was recognized by the Botanical Society of America with a Young Botanist Award.
-She was an Ontario Graduate Scholar and MSc student at Western University, and is currently a diploma student at Algonguin College.
+She was an Ontario Graduate Scholar and MSc student at Western University before completing a diploma program in at Environmental Management and Assessment at Algonguin College.
+She is currently working as an Ecologist Planner for the city of London.

 Ariana Longley (MSc 2019): Ariana, a graduate of the University of Toronto-Mississauga, was awarded an Ontario Graduate Scholarship and a U of G Graduate Entrance Excellence Scholarship to study the effect of urbanization on floral evolution.
 While at Guelph, she wrote for The Ontarian and was an intern in the SPARK program.
 She is currently pursing a career in television writing and producing.